Boilermakers Pension Lawsuit

 Current Case Status

 On April 30, 2025, Judge Toby Crouse of the United States District Court for the District of Kansas granted summary judgment to the Plaintiffs and class on almost all of their claims including the claim that the Pension Trust violated the terms of the Plan and breached their fiduciary duties under ERISA.
 The Court also ruled that Defendants enacted amendments without notice in violation of ERISA and violated ERISA’s rules regarding summary plan descriptions and ERISA’s vesting and non-forfeitability rules.
 A copy of the decision is attached HERE.
-A trial on damages and other relief along with the claims regarding other breaches of Defendants’ fiduciary obligations is currently set to begin in federal court in Kansas City, Kansas on June 9, 2025.
+A trial on damages and other relief along with the claims regarding other breaches of Defendants’ fiduciary obligations was held in federal court in Kansas City, Kansas on June 9, 2025.
 The Trustees and Pension Trust have indicated they intend to appeal these rulings. .

 Why This Case Matters